JericoGatpandan/odin_recipes/README.md

 # odin_recipes
-In this project i will create a html code for the start of my journey as a software developer
+In this project i will create a html code about recipes for the start of my journey as a software developer